jamesericdavidson/jamesdavidson.xyz/content/radio.md

 description: "Listen live, or catch up on past broadcasts.
 From Frank Sinatra and Dean Martin, to Nat King Cole and Tony Bennett: all your favourite big band, swing, and jazz musicians are here!"
 image: "/images/dj.webp"
 slug: "radio"
-title: "The Swing with Jim Show - featuring Jibber Jabber with Jim"
+title: "Swing with Jim, featuring Jibber Jabber with Jim"
 type: "page"
 ---